arunaji007/django-project/README.md

 This is a Django billing application packed with Docker, so you **don’t need to install Python or PostgreSQL** on your computer.

-Just follow the steps below and the app will run.

 ---

 ## What you need first